vtex-apps/wordpress/docs/README.md

 }
 ```

-Note that the blog homepage should continue to use a specific path.
+:warning: ***Note that the blog homepage should continue to use a specific path**.
 It can be `blog` as in the example, or a different string of your choice.
-All other routes should use the `:customdomainslug` dynamic parameter.
+All other routes should use the `:customdomainslug` dynamic parameter.*

+#### Step 2 - Updating the blocks' props

+In order to support multiple WordPress installations, you will need to update the theme block's list of props.

-**Blocks that use the URL params to load blog data** will need to be given a prop called `customDomains`.
-These blocks are:
+First, add the `customDomains` prop to blocks that use the URL params to load blog data.
+Namely, they are:

-`blog-category-list.wordpress-category-list`
+- `blog-category-list.wordpress-category-list`
-`blog-post-details.wordpress-post-details`
+- `blog-post-details.wordpress-post-details`
-`blog-post-details.wordpress-page-details`
+- `blog-post-details.wordpress-page-details`
-`blog-search-list.wordpress-search-list`
+- `blog-search-list.wordpress-search-list`
-`blog-breadcrumb.wordpress-breadcrumb`
+- `blog-breadcrumb.wordpress-breadcrumb`

 The value of the `customDomains` prop should be a JSON list of domain "slugs" and the domain that each slug represents.
 The first entry should be your "default" slug and domain.

 For example, if you wanted URLs with the slug `blog` to load content from `http://www.blog.com/` and URLs with the slug `other-blog` to load content from `http://www.otherblog.com/`, you would give each block a prop like this:

 ```json
 {